JeremyAnsel/xwa_hooks/xwa_hook_hangars/zip/readme.txt

 To not load the shuttle, set "LoadShuttle = 0".
 To set the shuttle model index, set "ShuttleModelIndex = value". value is an integer.
 The default value is 50 (Shuttle).
 To set the shuttle markings, set "ShuttleMarkings = value". value is an integer.
 The default value is 0.
+To set the shuttle object profile, set "ShuttleObjectProfile = value".
+The default value is Default.
 To set the shuttle x position, set "ShuttlePositionX = value". value is an integer.
 The default value is 1127.
 To set the shuttle y position, set "ShuttlePositionY = value". value is an integer.
 The default value is 959.
 To set the shuttle z position, set "ShuttlePositionZ = value". value is an integer.
 The default value is 0.